edibotopic/edibotopic-website/content/portfolio/ubuntu-docs-sets/index.md

 +++

 {% tip(title="My role in developing this documentation") %}
-I was embedded in multiple engineering teams, where I developed documentation strategy, implemented documentation tooling, and contributed original documentation.
+While embedded in multiple engineering teams, I developed documentation strategy, implemented documentation tooling, and contributed original documentation.
 {% end %}

-The three main documentation projects I was responsible for are linked below:
+I was primarily responsible for three main documentation projects:

 * [Ubuntu on WSL](https://documentation.ubuntu.com/wsl/stable/): the Ubuntu distribution for the Windows Subsystem for Linux (WSL)
 * [authd](https://documentation.ubuntu.com/authd/stable-docs/): a tool for cloud authentication on Ubuntu